Reference

 Conversational AI Glossary

 Plain-language definitions for the terms that come up most in my work: containment, evals, orchestration, RAG, intent, and the rest.
-Written the way I would explain them on a call, not the way a vendor data sheet would.
+Written the way I'd explain them on a call, not the way a vendor data sheet would.

 Citation faithfulness